 5 Tips on How to Prune

 The art of pruning is a skill that you can develop over time.
 Don’t be afraid to experiment and learn as you go, and don’t hesitate to consult a good book on the subject or check with your county extension office for information on pruning specific plants.
 By knowing your plant, its purpose, and especially when it blooms, you will be able to prune it correctly.

 Be careful not to over-prune.
 As stated, pruning isn’t critical but it has its benefits for the plant’s health and better bloom (and for wildlife).
 Keep in mind that not all shrubs need to be pruned on a regular basis.
 For example, shrubs that have a naturally compact habit only need pruning to remove an occasional stray shoot or broken branch.

 - When pruning shrubs, first remove any dead or dying branches.
 Cut between the diseased spot and the body of the plant.
 Then remove the oldest, tallest growth first and then take out weak or spindly stems.
-Pruning branches which rub or cross each other or if a branch is growing vertically (cutting the smaller branch).
+Prune branches which rub or cross each other or branches that are growing vertically (cutting the smaller branch).
 You can also take off really low branches.

 - Prune back to the main stem, cutting the branch as close to the source.
 Don’t let stubs stick out; this invites disease.

 - Cut at the same angle as the branch collar—the furrow of bark where branch and trunk meet.
 If you’ve done it right, a circle of healthy callus will eventually swell around the spot.

 - Never prune if it’s damp or wet out; this spreads a lot of diseases.
 Wait for a dry day.